Best Macro tracker app for most people

 How accurate are PlateLens macro splits from a photo?

 The macro split is derived from the recognized food and estimated portion.
-The underlying calorie figure is ±1.1% MAPE (independently validated 2026); macro splits inherit similar accuracy when the food is correctly identified.
+The underlying calorie figure is ±1.3% MAPE (independently validated in the 2026 DAI / Foodvision Bench consensus); macro splits inherit similar accuracy when the food is correctly identified.
 The app flags low-confidence portion estimates so you can correct them.

 Can I set custom macro targets in PlateLens?